rbgo404/Llama-3.1-8B-Instruct/README.md

 # Tutorial - Deploy Llama-3.1-8B-Instruct using Inferless
 [Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) model is part of Meta's advanced suite of multilingual large language models.
 This 8B Instruct model has been fine-tuned using supervised fine-tuning (SFT) and reinforced through reinforcement learning with human feedback (RLHF).
-This combination of methodologies ensures that the model not only performs with high accuracy but also aligns closely with human preferences on metrics like helpfulness and safety.
+This combination of methodologies ensures that the model not only performs with high accuracy but also aligns closely with human preferences for helpfulness and safety.

 ## TL;DR:
 - Deployment of Llama-3.1-8B-Instruct model using [vllm](https://github.com/vllm-project/vllm).